NiklasGollenstede/native-ext/README.md

 #### As library in the Browser

-The [library/](./library/) modules can be required in the background script of a WebExtension and exposes functions to use automatically or explicitly managed native processes.
+The [library/](./library/) modules can be installed via `npm i native-ext` and be required in the background script of a WebExtension.
+It provides functions and classes to use automatically or explicitly managed native processes.
 For now, please refer to the function and class documentation in the source files.

 #### In the node.js process